Tencent/libpag/README.md

 After the synchronization, open the project with CLion, then you are good to go!

+**Note: If anything goes wrong during cmake building, please update the cmake tool to the latest version and try again.**

 ## License

 libpag is licensed under the [Apache Version 2.0 License](./LICENSE.txt)